gnomeby/swiss-system-chess-tournament/README.md

 #### Problems:
 * How to store players for game?
 One record or two record?

 #### TODO:
 * Use Buchholz system
 * Initial rating calculator

 ##### Admin:
-* Player: disable delete players if ones are assigned to tournament
+* Player: Disable delete players if ones are assigned to tournament
-* Tour: disable edit/delete players if tournament has any round
+* Tour: Disable edit/delete players if tournament has any round
-* Tour: disable delete tournament if one has any round
+* Tour: Disable delete tournament if one has any round
 * Tour: Validation tournament dates
 * Round: Validation round date
-* Round: disable delete if round have one finished game
+* Round: Disable delete if round have one finished game
-* Round: Disable add round if players less than 2
+* Round: Disable add if players less than 2
 * Round: Restore filter for tables after leaving add/edit actions
-* Game: Filter Opponents by AJAX right side
+* Game: Refresh Players/Opponents by AJAX
-* Game: Validation game players (only assigned to tournament), Show only tournament players in game selects

 ##### User UI:
 * Cache pages
 * Rounds: Order games by white player names
 * Minor: Link to player FIDE page

 #### Most difficult places:
 * Autopairing by rating during round creating